Zamiell/jud6s/README.md

 #### Extra Changes in "Seeded Mode"
 * All characters start with The Compass in addition to their other items.
 * Angel statues are replaced with either Uriel or Gabriel.
 Key Piece 1 has been placed in each Angel Room.
-* Pandora's Box, Teleport!, and Undefined are removed from all item pools.
+* Pandora's Box, Teleport!, Undefined, and Book of Sin are removed from all item pools.
 * The Cain's Eye trinket is removed from the game.

 #### Extra Changes for "Dark Room Mode"
 * 4 golden chests will now spawn at the beginning of the Dark Room (instead of red chests).
 * We Need To Go Deeper! is removed from all item pools.

+#### Extra Changes for "The Lost Child Open Loser's Bracket Mode"
+* The changes from the "Dark Room Mode" are included in this ruleset.
+* Judas starts with Judas' Shadow in addition to his other items.
+* Judas starts with 0 health.

 <br />